victorjmarin/ARCCUpdateSite/README.md

 </xmlPatternGraph>
 ```

 This XML file has to be added in a specific Eclipse directory, which path varies greatly from user to user.
-The easiest way to find this path is to open Windows Explorer and search for an existing pattern file: ITERATIVELY_POPULATE_LIST.
+The easiest way to find this path is to open Windows Explorer and search for an existing pattern file, like ITERATIVELY_POPULATE_LIST.
 When the search is done, right click on the first search result and select *Open file location*.
 This would take you to the right directory, where you can paste your newly created pattern XML file.